iroshanvidanage/python/oop/README.md

 - The NormalizedDict uses single inheritance to take on the behoaviours of the built-in dictionary.
 Inside the `__setitem__` method the `normalize_key` function normalizes the key to lowercase alphanumeric characters.
 Calling `super().__setitem__` delegates responsibility to the `dict.__setitem__` method.
 The `__getitem__` method also delegates responsibility to the base class method of the same name.
 - `print(scores)` notice how the keys reflected are in lowercase alphanumeric characters.
+\
+&nbsp;
+- Both the NomalizedDict and AdjustedValueDict classes inherit from the built-in dict class and delegate the overriden calls to the base class.
+- The PlayerScoreDict uses multiple inheritance to combine three base classes: `NormalizedDict`, `AdjustedValueDict` and `collections.defaultdict`.
+- Each class inheirts from the dict class.
+-  `print(scores)` notice that the keys are normalized from the `NormalizedDict` class.
+The Values are adjusted by a factor of 1_000 from the `AdjustedValueDict` class.
+The `defaultdict` ensures that using the dictionary lookup syntax for the key 'MISSING' returns a default value rather than raising an exception.
+- The `PlayerScoreDict` class takes ib tge functionality from each base class.
+This is possible due to using super for method delegation.

+`[<class '__main__.PlayerScoreDict'>, <class '__main__.NormalizedDict'>, <class '__main__.AdjustedValueDict'>, <class 'collections.defaultdict'>, <class 'dict'>, <class 'object'>]`
+- Each base class has the same parentage, the mro matches the order that base classes are defined.
+Each base class delegates it's calls to its base class. **This ensures that the functionality of each base class is applied before delegating to the next base class**.
+- Using multiple inheritance as a method delegation mechanism can produce more maintainable and reusable code.
+This design style requires careful consideration for method signatures.
+Derived classes must be able to provide the required arguments to multiple base classes.